1Nebula/Stactize/README.md

 > Note: If an exception is thrown while processing the message, it will be placed back on the queue for re-processing.
 This will happen ten times before dead-lettering.
 If you do not want this functionality, you should catch the exception and abandon the message.

-The Durable Orchestrator is started by calling the `StartNewAsync` method on the `IDurableOrchestrationClient`.
+The Durable Orchestrator is started by calling the `ScheduleNewOrchestrationInstanceAsync` method on the `DurableTaskClient`.
 This will run the `RunOrchestrator` method.

 In the example, the `RunOrchestrator` method determines which activity to call based on the `SubscriptionEvent` that is present on the incoming `OrchestrationActionModel`.
 This allows the Durable Orchestrator to call another function and keep its state by awaiting a `CallActivityAsync` call.
 This can easily be extended to accommodate more complicated scenarios by adding any required activity functions and awaiting them.
 Please see the tutorials for [Function Chaining](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-sequence?tabs=csharp), [Fan-out/Fan-in](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-cloud-backup?tabs=csharp), and [Human verification](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-phone-verification?tabs=csharp) for some examples of how to leverage durable functions.